Cranberry Ricotta Crostini: The Perfect Holiday Appetizer

 Step 4 – Process the ingredients until combined and smooth.
 You can add more olive oil if the ricotta is very thick.
 Taste the mixture and add more salt if needed.

-Step 5 – Place the ricotta in a storage container and place in the refrigerator until you are ready to assemble the crostini.
+Step 5 – Place the ricotta in a storage container and place it in the refrigerator until you are ready to assemble the crostini.

 The Cranberry Mixture